Aidbox Docs

 └── ...

 The _delta_log/ directory is the source of truth: readers replay it; writers append a new commit.
-Concurrent writers race on the next log filename — that's where Delta's ACID comes from.
+Concurrent writers race on the next log filename, and that race gives Delta its ACID guarantees.

 External vs managed tables